Tony-sama/pylfit/README.md

  Constraints: []
 ```

-Basically a DMVLP with an additional set of constraints rules preventing some combinations of feature/target variable values to occur in a transition.
+A CDMVLP is basically a DMVLP with an additional set of constraints rules preventing some combinations of feature/target variable values to occur in a transition.
 CDMVLP api is the same as DMVLP, use fit() to train the model on the dataset and summary() to have a look to the model.

 ```